Personal Guarantees In Texas Real Estate

 Guarantees of Hard-Money Loans

-Hard-money loans should be based on the fundamentals of the deal itself.
-That’s what hard money means.
-The appraisal, down payment, and value of the security property should be all that matter.
-When it comes to hard-money loans, a sensible investor-borrower should not only refuse to sign a personal guaranty but should also insist on including a non-recourse clause in the note.
-If this is not feasible, the next best course of action is to limit potential damage by negotiating boundaries on the scope, duration, and enforceability of the guaranty.
+In most hard-money cases, the borrower should not only refuse to sign a personal guaranty but should also insist on including a non-recourse clause in the note (no collateral subject to the security interest beyond the subject property).
+If avoiding a personal guaranty is not feasible, the next best course of action is to limit potential exposure by negotiating boundaries on the scope, duration, and enforceability of the guaranty.

 DISCLAIMER